WomensLaw serves and supports all survivors, no matter their sex or gender.

 • stop committing acts of family or dating violence or any acts that are reasonably likely to harass, annoy, alarm, abuse, torment, or embarrass you or a family/household member;

-• stay away from your home or place of employment or those of your family or household member;
+• stay away from your home or workplace or those of your family or household member;

 • stay away from a school or daycare center that a child protected under the order attends;